 The first reviews of Apple's updated iPad Pro series are here.
 While the M2 chip and Hover Mode are the focus, the testers criticize a few missing innovations.

-Apple announced the 11-inch iPad Pro and 12.9-inch iPad Pro with M2 in a press release on October 18th announced.
-The most important new features include the processor change from M1 to M2, the introduction of WiFi 6E and the hover mode of the Apple Pencil.
-Engadget published a review and described the 2022 models as a "small iteration" of their M1 counterparts.
-Apart from the chip, "the design, screen, cameras, storage options, accessories and price (in the US) are the same" as last year's models.
-But that's not a problem, because the iPad Pro was already an "outstanding device".
-The switch to M2 has made the iPad Pro a "much more responsive" tablet than reviewer Nathan Ingram's 11-inch iPad Pro from 2020.
-So writes he:
+Apple announced the 11-inch iPad Pro and 12.9-inch iPad Pro with M2 in a press release on October 18th announcedThe most important innovations include the processor upgrade from M1 to M2, the introduction of Wi-Fi 6E, and the Apple Pencil's Hover Mode.
+Engadget published a review and described the 2022 models as a "minor iteration" of their M1 counterparts.
+Aside from the chip, "the design, screen, cameras, storage options, accessories, and price (in the US) are the same" as last year's models.
+But that's not a problem, because the iPad Pro was already an "outstanding device."
+The switch to M2 has made the iPad Pro a "much more responsive" tablet than reviewer Nathan Ingram's 2020 11-inch iPad Pro. writes he:

 The other devices aren't slow by any stretch of the imagination, but the iPad Pro with M2 responds to everything almost instantly.

-Hover is described as a "pretty cool new feature," but developers still need to build interactions for the feature into their apps.
-Ultimately, the review states that "most of what we said about the iPad Pro in 2021 applies here too": "Excellent performance, a great screen, and the Pencil and Magic Keyboard are considered great but expensive add-on features."
+Hover is described as a "pretty cool new feature," but developers still need to build interactions for it into their apps.
+Ultimately, the review states that "most of what we said about the iPad Pro in 2021 applies here as well": "Excellent performance, a great screen, and the Pencil and Magic Keyboard are considered great but expensive add-ons."

 M2 iPad Pro: Lack of change in the front camera criticized